+\paragraph*{Fault Model.} An unknown subset $F\subset V_G$ is \emph{faulty}, meaning that these nodes do not adhere to the protocol.
+Edge faults are mapped to node faults, i.e., if edge $((v,\ell),(w,\ell+1))$ is faulty, we instead consider $(v,\ell)$ (or $(w,\ell+1)$, if preferred) faulty.
+We assume that each node fails independently with probability $p\in o(1/\sqrt{n})$.\footnote{We stress that this requirement is not stronger than that of~\cite{Dolev2016a,lenzen20trix} and~\cite{bund2019fault} for $f=1$ in any practical sense.
+If faults correlate in a way that they cluster together, it is likely that neighbors fail.
+Assuming independence (or, more generally, negative correlation) captures ``faults do not cluster'' in the most straightforward way that allows us to exploit this property beyond immediate neighbors.} In particular, this entails that with probability $1-o(1)$, no node has two faulty predecessors, i.e., faults are $1$-local.
+We assume this to be the case throughout our analysis.
+Thus, for all $\ell\in \N$ and $v\in V$, $|(\{(v,\ell)\}\cup \bigcup_{\{v,w\}\in E}\{(w,\ell)\})\cap F|\le 1$.

+Faulty nodes behave arbitrarily, subject to the constraint that at most a constant number of faulty nodes change their timing behavior between consecutive pulses.

-Each node has the ability to broadcast pulse messages on its outgoing edges.
-If node $v_{\ell}\in V_{\ell}$ broadcasts at time $t_{v,\ell}$, its successors receive its message at a (potentially different) time from $[t_{v,\ell}+d-u,t_{v,\ell}+d]$.
+\paragraph*{Communication.} Each node has the ability to broadcast pulse messages on its outgoing edges.
+If node $v_{\ell}\in V_{\ell}$ broadcasts at time $t_{v,\ell}$, its successors receive its message at (potentially different) times from $[t_{v,\ell}+d-u,t_{v,\ell}+d]$.
 The maximum end-to-end \emph{delay} $d$ includes any delay caused by computation.
 Typically, the delay \emph{uncertainty} $u$ is much smaller than $d$.
-As discussed above, we assume delays to be static, i.e., each edge $e=((v,\ell),(w,\ell+1))$ has an unknown, but fixed associated delay $\delta_e\in [d-u,d]$ applied to each pulse sent from $(v,\ell)$ to $(w,\ell+1)$.
+As discussed above, we assume delays to be static (or changing at a negligible rate cf.~\Cref{cor:bound}), i.e., each edge $e=((v,\ell),(w,\ell+1))$ has an unknown, but fixed associated delay $\delta_e\in [d-u,d]$ applied to each pulse sent from $(v,\ell)$ to $(w,\ell+1)$.

 Note that faulty nodes can send pulses at arbitrary times, without being required to broadcast; even if physical node implementations disallow point-to-point communication, edge faults could still result in this behavior.